Woman carrying cardboard boxes in front of an open door to a house.

 • Report your income.

-Credit card companies have different ways to apply—some are online, and some might require mailing in an application.
+Credit card companies have different ways to apply—some are online, and some might require you mail in an application.
 But don't worry, the process is usually straightforward.
-Following these steps should make applying for your first credit card easy and hassle-free.
 Plus, if you're a student with not much credit history, there's also information on how to apply for a student credit card.

 What to expect after you apply for your first credit card

-When you apply for your first credit card, having little or no credit history might impact how quickly your application is processed.
+If you have little or credit history, this might impact how quickly a credit card company will process your application.
 So, how long until you get your card?
-If everything in your application is correct, you could be approved for a student credit card in just minutes.
+If the personal information in your application is correct, you could get approval for a student credit card in just minutes.
 Other types of cards might take a few days or even weeks.
 By law, credit card companies must let you know if you're approved or denied within 30 days.

 After you're approved, your card will arrive by mail.
-While you wait, you can start using the card issuer's website or mobile app.
-For example, with the Discover app, first-time users can easily manage accounts, set up payments, customize mobile alerts, and explore card benefits and rewards.
+While you wait, some issuers will allow you to manage the card via a website or mobile app.
+For example, with the Discover mobile app, first-time users can easily manage accounts, set up payments, customize mobile alerts, and explore card benefits and rewards.
 These tools help you make the most out of your new credit card right from the start.

 What if you’re not ready to apply for your first credit card?

-Being an authorized user can also help you build credit history with responsible use.
+Authorized user status can also help you build credit history with responsible use.
 However, keep in mind that the account’s credit history may appear on your credit report.
 If the primary account holder misses a lot of payments, it could affect your credit score.

 Discover reports each account’s activity to the three major credit bureaus.
-Using this the Authorized User can build a credit history, with responsible use.3 Building credit history takes time and patience, but it’s well worth it.
-Follow these first credit card tips and you’ll be on your way to establishing a credit history and a solid financial future.
+Because of this, the Authorized User can build a credit history, with responsible use.3 It takes time and patience to build a good credit history, but it’s well worth it.
+Follow these first credit card tips and you’ll be on your way to establishing a good credit history and a solid financial future.

 Make the most out of your first credit card

-Getting your first credit card gives you more ways to pay and an opportunity to build a strong credit score, as long as you use it responsibly.
-To do this, you should pay your bill on time every month and only buy what you can afford to pay back.
-Being disciplined with your credit card is key because it affects your ability to get loans later on for big purchases like a car or a house, helping you build a stable financial foundation.
+By now, you know how to get a credit card for the first time.
+Your first credit card will give you more ways to pay for purchases, plus an opportunity to build a strong credit score when you use it responsibly.
+Responsible credit card use means you pay your bill on time every month and only buy what you can afford to pay back.
+Having discipline with your credit card is key because it affects your ability to get loans for big purchases like a car or a house.
+Discipline and responsibility will help you build a stable financial foundation.

 Next steps